udo-munk/RP2xxx-GEEK-80/README.md

 flash-rp2350-arm-s, and flash-rp2350-riscv contain the
 current build, flash `picosim.uf2` into the device.

+The latest sources also have a bit debugging support, one can write debug messages to the DEBUG GPIO 2 pin of the device.
+For using this you need to connect the RX pin of a Pico Probe or some other Serial/USB converter to the DEBUG pin labeled GP2.
+Then add -D DEBUG80=1 to one of the above shown cmake commands to enable it.

 # Preparing MicroSD card

 In the root directory of the card create these directories: